Biography

 Other Activities

-- PhD student supervision (ongoing) (research advisor) at Birmingham Newman University.
+- PhD student supervisor (ongoing) at Birmingham Newman University.

-Topic: The experiences of loneliness in young people with autism spectrum disorder (ASD) aged 16-25 years old during the transition to adulthood.
+Topic: The experiences of loneliness in autistic young people during the transition to adulthood.

 Conference Addresses and Papers